TWUOnline/orientation/editing-audio.md

 ###Audacity
 Audacity is a free and open-source audio editing program that allows you to create your own layered audio tracks with either recorded or 'found' sounds.

-For the next few activities, you will need to have audacity downloaded and installed on your computer.
+For the next few activities, you will need to have Audacity downloaded and installed on your computer.

 You can download and install Audacity from http://www.audacityteam.org/download/.